XiangMang/My-Obsidian/03 PAT甲级/04 第四章 排序/03 1025 PAT Ranking.md

 registration_number final_rank location_number local_rank
 ```

 The locations are numbered from 1 to $N$.
 The output must be sorted in nondecreasing order of the final ranks.
-The testees with the same score must have the same rank, and the output must be sorted in nondecreasing order of their registration numbers.
+The testees with the same score must have the same rank, and the output must be sorted in nondecreasing order of their registration[^8] numbers.

 ### Sample Input: